 Welcome and thank you for your interest

-Today, with the Holiday Season upon us, we’re asking you to renew your support to help us continue to improve the lives of people with disabilities caused by disease or injury.
+Today, we’re for your support to help us continue to improve the lives of people with disabilities caused by disease or injury.

-Your generous gift during this season of giving will literally help people with disabilities get back on their feet.
+Your generous gift will literally help people with disabilities get back on their feet.
 That's the best gift you can give to more than 56 million people.

 As an example, think of everything you do while standing—look people in the eye, give hugs, reach the higher shelves, cook.
 What else?
 Now, imagine how life would change if you were sitting – all the time.
 You have the opportunity to give someone the gift of standing and taking steps by supporting Kessler Foundation.